I tested negative for STIs but I still have discharge. What is it?

-The idea of having an STI can be scary, and dealing with the symptoms of a potential STI can be even more stressful.
-However, some people who test negative for STIs may still experience certain symptoms.
-This may especially be the case for certain STIs.
+The idea of having an STI can be scary, and dealing with the symptoms can be even more stressful.
+However, some sexually active people who test negative for STIs may still experience certain symptoms.

 In this blog, we’ll explore the different kinds of genital discharge that can appear even with a negative STI test, and provide guidance on how to manage these concerns.